tbklang/documentation/docs/implementation/31-lexical.md

     new Token("int") == new Token("int")
     ```

-    -   ...would evaluate to `true`, rather than false by reference
+    -   …would evaluate to `true`, rather than false by reference
         equality (the default in D)
 -   `Lexer` - The token builder
     -   `sourceCode`, the whole input program (as a string) to be